-A psychometric test on a candidate or an employee allows companies or recruiters to obtain information on traits such as cognitive ability, interpersonal skills, critical thinking, or results orientation.
+Psychometric tests gather information on a candidate or employee’s cognitive ability, interpersonal skills, critical thinking or results orientation.

 What is a psychometric test?

-A psychometric test is a test of an individual’s psychic abilities and is reflected in a final result in numerical value.
+A psychometric test measures an individual’s psychic abilities and produces a numerical result.

 - Identify abilities, aptitudes, competencies, values, traits, likes, and dislikes.

-- To screen the most suitable candidates and those who best fit the culture and philosophy of the company.
+- Screen the most suitable candidates and those who best fit the culture and philosophy of the company.

 - Know in advance performance and behavioral patterns.